The Parable of the Persistent Widow- Luke 18:1-8

 “Let us run with endurance the race that is set before us.”
 Hebrews 12:1 ESV.

 The endurance we need to run in our Christian life extends to our prayer life.
 We can’t flop on the couch and accept all struggles in defeat.
-We need to use determination and a devoted faith to pray our way through them.

 “Look to the Lord and His strength; seek His face always.”
 1 Chronicles 16:11